rstrube/sagi/README.md

 1. `iwctl station {DEVICE} get-networks` should get you a list of SSIDs.
 Use your SSID in place of `{SSID}` for the following command:
 1. `iwctl station {DEVICE} connect {SSID}` should prompt you to enter in your password to connect to specified network.

-Note: Soagi does **not** install `iwctl`, instead NetworkManager is installed, including `nmcli` for command line operations. `iwctl` should *only* be used for installation and is recommended because it comes by default with the Arch Linux Installation ISO.
+Note: Sagi does **not** install `iwctl`, instead NetworkManager is installed, including `nmcli` for command line operations, and `nmtui` for a terminal based graphical way to configure your network settings. `iwctl` should *only* be used for installation and is recommended because it comes by default with the Arch Linux Installation ISO.